A Tourist in Rome - Roman Forum

 The Curia was the Senate House in Rome, home of the "S" in SPQR.
 This incarnation of the building, called the Curia Julia to distinguish it from prior senate buildings, was begun by Julius Caesar in 44 BC, but work was interrupted by his assassination later that year.
-It was completed by Octavius in 29 BC, restored by Domitian in 94 AD, and reconstructed by Diocletian after the fire of 283 AD.
+It was completed by Octavius and dedicated on May 28 of 29 BC, restored by Domitian in 94 AD, and reconstructed by Diocletian after the fire of 283 AD.
 The Curia Julia replaced the Curia Cornelia, built by Sulla, which had itself replaced the Curia Hostilia.
 The Curia Cornelia was burned to the ground during riots in 52 BC after Caesar's ally, Publius Clodius Pulcher, was murdered in the streets by a rival gang.
 Caesar converted the Curia Cornelia into a temple and built the smaller Curia Julia to reduce the power of the Senate by reducing the size of their building.
 Since the Curia was under construction at the time of Caesar's assassination, the senate was meeting in Pompey's Theater, near Largo di Torre Argentina, and that was the location of Caesar's assassination.

 The present building was converted to a church, the basilica of Sant'Adriano al Foro in 630 AD.
 As with several other buildings from Ancient Rome (the Pantheon, the Baths of Diocletian, etc), conversion to a church prevented the building from being dismantled for construction materials for newer buildings, allowing us to see this building today.
 Some dismantling still occurred, though.
 The marble veneer on the lower part of both the inside and outside walls was stripped.
 In the mid 17th century, the bronze doors were removed to become the main doors of San Giovanni in Laterano where they can still be seen today.
 The current bronze doors at the Curia are replicas.
 In 1937-1938 to celebrate the 2000th anniversary of the birth of Augustus, Mussolini restored the Curia by repairing the side walls and rear facade, replacing the roof, and removing the modifications which had been made since the era of Diocletian.

 The front of the Curia is shown in the first three photos below.
 A coin issued in 28 AD shows the Curia originally as having a porch with columns.
 The holes where the roof of this porch fit into the building are still visible in a line below the windows (1st photo below).
 The 2nd photo below shows niches that were dug out of the wall for Medieval burial tombs.
 There are four on the right side of the door (which is covered by a tree in this photo), and two on the left side of the door.
 They would have been carved into the wall based on the ground level at the time, so the bottom one on the right is probably older than the other five.
 These niches were filled in when the Roman Forum was excavated, probably to maintain the strength of the front wall of the Curia.
-The 3rd photo below shows the replicas of the Curia's bronze doors which are now on site, and the 4th photo below shows the original bronze doors to the Curia Julia, which were taken in 1660 from the Curia and installed as the central main doors in the church of San Giovanni in Laterano.
+The 3rd photo below shows the replicas of the Curia's bronze doors which are now on site, and the 4th photo below shows the original massive bronze doors to the Curia Julia, which were taken in 1660 from the Curia and installed as the central main doors in the church of San Giovanni in Laterano.

 The interior of the Curia, 82 by 58 feet, is very plain.
 The walls are now bare after their marble coverings, fragments of which can still be seen, were mainly stripped.
 There are three broad steps that could have fitted five rows of chairs, seating about 300 senators around an open central area.
 The marble floor (1st photo below) is formed from pieces of colored stone, fitted together into geometric shapes.
 In the center of the far end is a low dias for the president of the assembly.
 At the far end of the hall was the Altar of Victory, consisting of a statue of Victoria, the personification of Victory, standing on a globe, extending a wreath.
 This altar was placed in the Curia by Augustus to celebrate his victory in the Battle of Actium in 31 BC.
 It was removed in the 4th century as part of a movement to eliminate the pagan traditions of ancient Rome.
 The red porphyry statue (2nd photo below and in the background of the large photo below that) was found behind the Curia and is thought to belong to a monument honoring Trajan.
 Some of the original marble in the Curia is shown in the 3rd photo below.